Decoding FBI Crime Data

 - The definitions are standard, and all agencies (tend to) follow them so you can compare across agencies and over time.1

-- The data is available since 1960 (for most of the datasets) so there is a long period of available data.2
+- The data is available since 1960 (for most of the data sets) so there is a long period of available data.2

 - The data is available for most of the 18,000 police agencies in the United States so you can compare across agencies.

-More than many other datasets, there will be times when using UCR data that you will think “that is weird”.
+More than many other data sets, there will be times when using UCR data that you will think “that is weird”.
 This book will cover this weirdness and when we think the weirdness is just an odd - but acceptable - quirk of the data, and when it is a sign of a big problem in the data or in that particular variable and that we should avoid using it.
 For most of this book we will be discussing the caveats of the above reasons - or, more directly, why these assumptions are wrong - but these are the reasons why the data is so influential.

 1.1 Goal of the book

-By the end of each chapter you should have a firm grasp on the dataset that is covered and how to use it properly.
+By the end of each chapter you should have a firm grasp on the data set that is covered and how to use it properly.
 However, this book cannot possibly cover every potential use case for the data so make sure to carefully examine the data yourself for your own particular use.

 I get a lot of emails from people asking questions about this data so my own goal is to create a single place that answers as many questions as I can about the data.
-Again, this is among the most commonly used crime datasets and there are still many current papers published with incorrect information about the data (including such simple aspects like what geographic unit data is in and what time unit it is in).
+Again, this is among the most commonly used crime data sets and there are still many current papers published with incorrect information about the data (including such simple aspects like what geographic unit data is in and what time unit it is in).
 So hopefully this book will decrease the number of misconceptions about this data, increasing overall research quality.

 1.2 Structure of the book